Self Care During A Pandemic

 Don’t forget about self care.
 Don’t allow yourself to be so busy taking care of everyone else that you forget about yourself.
 Set a half hour (or more) aside every day for you.
 It could be tea on the porch or a bubble bath.
 Do something to recharge so you can feel better.

 Give yourself some space.
 You love ’em but 14 days can seem like 14 years when you’re stuck in a house together.
-Create separate spaces in the house to allow everyone to have their own space.
+Create separate spots in the house to allow everyone to have their own space.
 Because you’ll need it!!

 Keep in touch.
 Don’t forget to keep in contact with your family and friends.
 If you can’t see them, a nice chat on the phone or via Facetime can perk up your spirits!